govarun/govarun.github.io/content/authors/admin/_index.md

     link: uploads/varun_goyal_resume.pdf

 # Highlight the author in author lists? (true/false)
+# look at a few more intros and add points.
+Shouldwe write more about current research?
 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Varun Goyal is a student of Computer Science at the University of Illinois Urbana-Champaign.
+His interests include quantitative analysis, market microstructures, trading signals analysis, and statistics.
+He has completed advanced maths and machine learning courses through his bachelors and masters curriculum.
+He has been shortlisted for national training camps for International Physics and Junior Science Olympiads.
 {style="text-align: justify;"}